payu-india/CMS-Chatbot/docs/save cards/collect-payments-using-a-saved-card.md

 >
 > Plain card details coming from the merchant, so no changes are applicable in the request & response.

-For the sample request and response, refer to [Using Complete Card Details](ref:complete-card-details-payment)
+For the sample request and response, refer to <Anchor label="Using Complete Card Details" target="_blank" href="ref:/v2/reference/complete-card-details-payment/">Using Complete Card Details</Anchor>

 ## Using network tokens